ATTENTION: IMPORTANT CHANGES TO THE WAIVER CRITERIA AND INSURANCE POLICY:

 - A new waiver request must be submitted prior to the start of each future semester.

-You may qualify for a waiver if you have existing medical coverage from any of the following:
+You may qualify for a waiver if you have meet the criteria listed in the Spring 2014 Insurance Waiver Request Form.

-- Late requests for a waiver will not be accepted after the first day of class.
+- Late requests for a waiver will not be accepted after the deadline listed in the form.
 All waiver requests should include the student's LSCS ID number and their proper name (as on their passport and INS paperwork).
 Any exceptions to the above must be coordinated with Risk Management prior to Official Day.
 After Risk Management reviews the waiver, the DSO will notify the student of the waiver approval or denial.

 - Travel policies, or those limited in scope within the U.S., will not be accepted as a medical plan, and all policies must have U.S. phone numbers and claim offices.